Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 pred id

-We apply our model to each bootstrap sample and collect the predictions, then truncate extreme values (beyond 1st and 99th percentiles) to remove outliers – similar to capping techniques used in production credit models.
+In this step, we apply the logistic regression model to each bootstrap sample and systematically collect the resulting predictions.
+Subsequently, we truncate extreme values (beyond the 1st and 99th percentiles) to remove outliers—a procedure analogous to capping techniques commonly employed in production credit models.

 Transforming Predictions to Credit Score Scale

-Now we’ll convert log-odds to a recognizable credit score using the industry-standard Points to Double Odds (PDO) method.
-Using parameters similar to real credit systems (PDO=30, Anchor=700), we transform our predictions into intuitive scores where higher numbers indicate lower risk.
+This section demonstrates the conversion of log-odds predictions to a recognizable credit score format using the industry-standard Points to Double Odds (PDO) methodology.
+By employing parameters consistent with real-world credit systems (PDO=30, Anchor=700), we transform the model predictions into intuitive scores where higher numerical values indicate lower credit risk.

 scaling_func <- function(vec, PDO = 30, OddsAtAnchor = 5, Anchor = 700){